 Fleur De Lis Abdominoplasty in Melbourne, Victoria by Dr Carmen

-Dr Carmen Munteanu is a caring and experienced female specialist plastic surgeon who performs fleur de lis surgery for post weightloss patients with lots of excess skin.
+Dr Carmen Munteanu is a caring and experienced female specialist plastic surgeon who performs fleur de lis surgery for patients with significant amounts of excess abdominal skin.

 Guide Excess Skin Reduction